lorin/booknotes/papers/Reflecting-on-Jens-Rasmussens-Legacy.md

 From <http://www.macroresilience.com/2011/12/29/people-make-poor-monitors-for-computers/> quoting James Reason:

 > the system very often does not respond actively to single faults.
 Consequently, many errors and faults made by the staff and maintenance personnel do not directly reveal themselves by functional response from the system.
 Humans can operate with an extremely high level of reliability in a dynamic environment when slips and mistakes have immediately visible effects and can be corrected……Violation of safety preconditions during work on the system will probably not result in an immediate functional response, and latent effects of erroneous acts can therefore be left in the system.
 When such errors are allowed to be present in a system over a longer period of time, the probability of coincidence of the multiple faults necessary for release of an accident is drastically increased.
 Analyses of major accidents typically show that the basic safety of the system has eroded due to latent errors.

+### Normal accident threads

+* Ellulian
+    - Technological determinism
+    - Technology out of control
+    - Technology is subverise
+    - J. Ellul: autonomy of technology
+    - Ch.
+Perrow: normal accidents
+* Kuhnian
+    - Fallible constructs
+    - epistemic
+    - constructivist
+    - failure of foresight
+    - institutional views are unable to consider possibility of events or to integrate anomalies early enough to be modified accordingly beofre an accident
+    - T. Kuhn: Paradigm shift
+    - B. Turner: incubation periods (anomalies do not challenge worldview)
+    - K. Weick: collapse of sensemaking
+    - D. Vaughan: normalisation of deviance
+* Ashbyan
+    - Self organised, emergent systems
+    - cybernetics
+    - R Ashby: self-organising systems
+    - J Rasmussen: self-organised migration
+    - S. Snook: Practical drift
+    - E. Hollnagel: resonance

+### Role of managers
+1. Information - boundaries of acceptable performance should be visible
+2. Competency - decision makers should be competent
+3. Awareness - decision makers should be aware of safety implications of their actions.
+4. Commitment - adequate resources should be present to maintain defences.

 [doi]: https://doi.org/10.1016/j.ssci.2014.03.015
 [cul]: http://www.citeulike.org/user/lorin/article/14525475